manjunath-satyamurthy/Neural-Networks-GUI/README.md

 ==============

-Even though Chapter [3](#proposed_solution){reference-type="ref" reference="proposed_solution"} provides a promising solution, it is just an unrealized concept.
-The final solution primarily depends on the implementation details of the proposed platform from section [3.1.2.1](#development_components){reference-type="ref" reference="development_components"} and secondarily the technology stack used for achieving the functionalities proposed in section [3.1.2.2](#application_specific){reference-type="ref" reference="application_specific"}.
-However, the proposed platform from [3.1.2.1](#development_components){reference-type="ref" reference="development_components"} should ideally provide an easy to adapt environment which will remain agnostic to any change in the implementation details of section [3.1.2.2](#application_specific){reference-type="ref" reference="application_specific"} unless the tools remain mostly to python based implementations.
+Even though Chapter [3](#proposed_solution){reference-type="ref" reference="proposed_solution") provides a promising solution, it is just an unrealized concept.
+The final solution primarily depends on the implementation details of the proposed platform from section [3.1.2.1](#development_components){reference-type="ref" reference="development_components") and secondarily the technology stack used for achieving the functionalities proposed in section [3.1.2.2](#application_specific){reference-type="ref" reference="application_specific").
+However, the proposed platform from [3.1.2.1](#development_components){reference-type="ref" reference="development_components") should ideally provide an easy to adapt environment which will remain agnostic to any change in the implementation details of section [3.1.2.2](#application_specific){reference-type="ref" reference="application_specific") unless the tools remain mostly to python based implementations.
 This ensures that the solution remains flexible.

-Chapter [4](#prototype){reference-type="ref" reference="prototype"}
+Chapter [4](#prototype){reference-type="ref" reference="prototype")
 provides a prototype only to the UI part of the proposed solution.
 It only proves its significant assistance in simplifying the thought process of design during the implementation process but not as prototype